 Do a Google search for Alexis Arguello and you will end up with photos and videos about Aaron Pryor.
 Do one for Aaron Pryor and you end up with all kinds of links and articles about Alexis Arguello.
-It may not be fair to either man, but these two legendary champions are defined to a large extent by each other.
-Their legacies, their standing as all-time greats, their identities: all is influenced by the two titanic battles they staged in the early 1980s.
+It may not be fair to either man, but these two legendary champions are defined to a great extent by each other.
+Much like Magic Johnson and Larry Bird, or John McEnroe and Bjorn Borg, the legacies and identities of these proud competitors are wound up with each other and the two titanic battles they gave us in the early 1980s.
 Their destinies as boxers can never be separated.
 And because those two clashes were so consequential, not to mention furiously competitive and exciting, they dwarf in significance almost every other match on their records.

 This display of sportsmanship made a huge impression and endeared Alexis to millions.
 And in the victories that followed, all broadcast on live television, sports fans could count on Arguello — now regarded as one of the finest pugilists in the world pound-for-pound, as well as an elder statesman and a latter-day great — to offer his fallen opponents similar classy gestures.
 But in the aftermath of the loss to Pryor, sports fans saw a different side of the triple-crown king.